shabnamyusifzada/shabnamyusifzada/README.md

 # Shabnam Yusifzada

 Hi!
 My name is Shabnam Yusifzada .
 I'm Middle Full Stack Developer .
-I have 4 year experience working as part of a team and individually .
+I have 4 year experience working as the part of a team and individually .
 I'm always energetic and eager to learn new skills and I'm a big lover of PHP and Laravel framework

 > Note